-A computer-based PLW study was performed to determine the influence of the wind environment on pedestrian comfort over the proposed development site.
-Pedestrian comfort predictions, based on the mechanical effects of wind, were determined by combining measured wind speed data from CFD simulations with statistical weather data obtained for Ottawa Macdonald-Cartier International Airport.
+A computer based PLW study was performed to determine the influence of the wind environment on pedestrian comfort over the proposed development site.
+Pedestrian comfort predictions, based on the mechanical effects of wind, were determined by combining measured wind speed data from CFD simulations with statistical weather data obtained from Ottawa Macdonald-Cartier International Airport.

-The general concept and approach to CFD modelling is to represent building and topographic details in the immediate vicinity of the subject site on the surrounding model, and to create suitable atmospheric wind profiles at the model boundary.
+The general concept and approach to CFD modelling is to represent building and topographic details in the immediate vicinity of the study site on the surrounding model, and to create suitable atmospheric wind profiles at the model boundary.
 The wind profiles are designed to have similar mean and turbulent wind properties consistent with actual site exposures.

 An industry standard practice is to omit trees, vegetation, and other existing and planned landscape elements from the model due to the difficulty of providing accurate seasonal representation of vegetation.
-The omission of trees and other landscaping elements produces slightly more conservative
+The omission of trees and other landscaping elements produces slightly more conservative https://documents.ottawa.ca/sites/default/files/torwindanalysis_en.pdf